losingfayth/os-poigs/README.md

 	* fq:	:)

 On #POIGS#
 * dc: Basic functionality
-	  Does not work: echo "a b c" | wc (but it is an issue with quotes, not pipes, because echo abc | wc works) Minor detail: > and >> were implemented for append and overwrite respectively due to a typo on one line.
+	  &nbsp;&nbsp;Does not work: echo "a b c" | wc (but it is an issue with quotes, not pipes, because echo abc | wc works)
+	  &nbsp;&nbsp;Minor detail: > and >> were implemented for append and overwrite respectively due to a typo on one line.
 	* fq: Quote handling improved from submitted version but still shakey.
 Redirection fixed.
 * dc: Batch mode
-	  I tested it with this file:
+	  &nbsp;&nbsp;I tested it with this file:
-	  	echo testing batch mode
+	  	&nbsp;&nbsp;&nbsp;&nbsp;echo testing batch mode
-		date
-		hostname
+		&nbsp;&nbsp;&nbsp;&nbsp;date
+		&nbsp;&nbsp;&nbsp;&nbsp;hostname
-		ls /bin/log* -l | sort -r
+		&nbsp;&nbsp;&nbsp;&nbsp;ls /bin/log* -l | sort -r
-		echo testing complete
+		&nbsp;&nbsp;&nbsp;&nbsp;echo testing complete
-	  Everything worked except for the penultimate command.
+	  &nbsp;&nbsp;Everything worked except for the penultimate command.
 The reason why it did not work previously is that my batch file had been created in windows, which terminates lines with /r/n (vs. just /n in Linux).
 Not your fault.
 As for the penultimate command, it gives this error:
-	  	ls: cannot access '/bin/log*': No such fule or directory When I try to run just ls /bin/log* in interactive mode, it gives the same error message.
+	  	&nbsp;&nbsp;&nbsp;&nbsp;ls: cannot access '/bin/log*': No such fule or directory
+	  &nbsp;&nbsp;When I try to run just ls /bin/log* in interactive mode, it gives the same error message.
 At this point, looking at the code and seeing that batch mode mostly works, let's move on and just say it works.
 The same command produced the same error in batch mode for another student with a high-quality solution, although when I ran the command in his shell in interactive mode, there was no problem.
 Mysteries.
 	* fq: The shell does not currently function with the wildcare character, '*'
 * dc: Command history
-	  You noted that the fact that history never appears in the history is by design.
+	  &nbsp;&nbsp;You noted that the fact that history never appears in the history is by design.
 That's fine (although Bash does record history as part of the history).
 	* fq: Creative license
 * dc: Auto-Completion
-	  Good.
+	  &nbsp;&nbsp;Good.
 	  fq: :)